Amish Buttermilk Pie

 Instructions

-• Bake at 400 degrees for 10 minutes, then reduce the oven temperature to 350 degrees and bake for an additional 50 minutes, or until the center is firm.
+• Place in the preheated oven and bake at 400ºF for 10 minutes, then reduce the oven temperature to 350ºF and bake for an additional 50 minutes, or until the center is firm and the top is lightly golden brown.
+Allow the pie to cool on a cooling rack until completely at room temperature.
+Then cover and store in the fridge.

 Video